 The global response to the malnutrition crisis in the Horn of Africa continues to be immense.
 UNICEF is one of the largest service providers in Somalia and is the world's largest single procurer of Ready-to-Use Therapeutic Food (RUTF), the nutritious peanut paste used to treat severely malnourished children.
 UNICEF’s strategic approach to emergency response and its strong partnerships with local governments and NGOs have helped improve the overall situation in the region.
 However, millions of people still need humanitarian assistance.

 Learn how UNICEF works to address climate change and its impact on children.

-Learn how UNICEF responds to famine and food crises globally.
+Learn how UNICEF responds to food crises globally.